Inside Google Cloud

 To help businesses navigate their own cloud journeys, Google Cloud Professional Services has released a new whitepaper that can help guide organizations.
 “Managing Change in the Cloud” is closely aligned with the Google Cloud Adoption Framework and is a practical guide for organizations looking to maintain momentum in their cloud adoption.
 You can download the whitepaper here.

-For more on the Google Cloud Adoption Framework, join us for a webinar with Pluralsight, a technology skills development platform, on Thursday, October 17 at 10:00 a.m.
-PST.
+For more on the Google Cloud Adoption Framework, join us for a webinar with Pluralsight, a technology skills development platform.
 In this webinar, you’ll learn about the four capabilities your team needs to reap the benefits of the cloud.
 By the end of the event, you’ll have the knowledge and tools to assess your organization’s cloud maturity and jump-start your migration.
-Register here.
+The webinar is now available On-demand.